 After more than two years of daily wear and more than a thousand miles of biking, hiking, walking, swimming, and generally moving around in the Cairn Adventure, our lead tester's pair finally started to show some signs of use as the lugs under the ball of the foot wore down.
 The sandal still performed well in this condition, but we started to notice a little bit of slipping on steep, loose trails, so we had this pair repaired through Bedrock's Re-soul program.
-Bedrock keeps the original straps and only replaces the footbed and outsole to cut down on waste.
+Bedrock keeps the original straps and only replaces the footbed and outsole to cut waste.
 When shipping is factored in, this process is almost as expensive as getting a brand-new pair, but it's still slightly cheaper and arguably less wasteful, and the final product feels just about brand new.
 Bedrock will even sew cute "re-soul" patches onto the heel straps if you'd like so that you can wear your old sandals with pride.

 Thanks to the unique strap design of the Cairn, this model scores well in the comfort metric.
 The thong and ankle strap combo relieve pressure points while minimizing the amount of debris that can get trapped between your foot and the shoe in a normal sandal.
 The polyester and nylon webbing straps are 3/4-inch thick, which means they are plenty wide enough to avoid bothersome rubbing.
 What surprises us most about the Cairn is the comfort of the toe strap.
 The looped webbing isn't so wide that it causes unnecessary rubbing, and testers rarely, if ever, notice it.